weavedb/weavedb/docs/docs/examples/relayer-nft.md

 ### Install Dependencies

-Open a new terminal and move to the root directry to continue depelopment.
+Open a new terminal and move to the root directory to continue development.

 We use these minimum dependencies.